w495/bulk-video-converter/README.md

 It uses all files with suffix `.test-config.yaml` to generate script output and compare actual output with the expected result.
 Tests work without running real video handling.
-Only generated FFMpeg options are tested.
+Only generated FFmpeg options are tested.

 Check source code of [test.bash](test.bash)  for more details.